rkrishn7/couchsync-api/README.md

 - Install dependencies by running `yarn`
 - Create the dev database by running `yarn db:create`
-- Start the docker containers by running `yarn docker:env`.
-This will build and run the mysql container
+- Start the mysql container by running `yarn docker:up:dev`.
 - Apply the database migrations by running `yarn db:migrate`

 Run `yarn run:watch` to start the development server.
 We use [nodemon](https://www.npmjs.com/package/nodemon) to watch for file changes and reload the development server.